/ home / computer / postgresql / postgresql-for-mysql-admins / .

 (4 rows)

 pg_catalog contains the system tables and all the built-in data types, functions, and operators.pg_toast is for overflow tables (too long columns)???public there is no concept of a public schema in the SQL standard.
-For maximum conformance to the standard, you should NOT use the public schema.information_schemapostgres=# CREATE SCHEMA world;
+For maximum conformance to the standard, you should NOT use the public schema.information_schemaCreate and drop schemas:

 postgres=# DROP SCHEMA foodmart;